-ANZSI offers a variety of courses and workshops on indexing and the various ANZSI groups provide opportunities for getting together with others interested in indexing.
+There are several online/distance education training courses in indexing and ANZSI occasionally offers short courses and workshops on indexing.
+The various ANZSI groups provide opportunities for getting together with others interested in indexing.
 Networking is essential for career development.

 Are you suited to indexing work?

-Indexing is usually a second career, and most indexers are freelancers.
-Self-employment offers the freedom of being able to work from home, as well as the ability to choose your own working hours, but you also need to consider if you are:
+Indexing is often a second career, and most indexers are freelancers.
+Self-employment offers the freedom of being able to work from home, as well as the ability to choose your own working hours, but you also need to consider if you:

-- good at networking and developing working relationships
+- are good at networking and developing working relationships

-- prepared at times to work unsociable hours to meet tight deadlines
+- are prepared at times to work unsociable hours to meet tight deadlines

-- able to cope with the insecurity of an erratic workflow
+- are able to cope with the insecurity of an erratic workflow

-- are able to grasp unfamiliar concepts quickly.
+- are able to run a small business.